Maximize your team’s time with a focus on being purposeful and productive with these tips.

 - Respect the speaker — one conversation at a time.

-- Use the issues list — to table those that are off-topic.
+- Use the parking lot — to table those that are off-topic.

 - Avoid sidebar discussions — to keep the conversation relevant.